mayalevy/CENA/README.md

 # CENA

-CENA (CEllular Niche Association), is a method for a joint identification of pairwise association together with the particular subset of cells in which the association is detected.
-The algorithm relies on the input cell-state space to ensure a common cell state of all cells in the inferred cell subset.
-In this implementation, CENA tests association between multiple pairs of features: the expression of each gene against one additional meta-data.
+CENA is a method for a joint identification of pairwise association together with the particular subset of cells in which the association is detected.
+In this implementation, CENA is limited to associations between the genes' expression levels (data from scRNA-sequencing) and an additional cellular meta-data of choice.

 ## Getting Started

-CENA can be installed on Mac, Windows or Linux platforms by the instructions below
+CENA can be installed on Mac, Windows or Linux platforms by following instructions below

 ## Prerequisites

 CENA is based on R but also requires python3 for running.
-For Windows, we strongly reccommend that python will be installed with conda (and not pure python) to ease the installation progress of the dependent libraries.
+For Windows, we strongly recommend that python will be installed with conda (and not pure python) to ease the installation progress of the dependent libraries.
-In addition to R, for Windows users, Rtools should bIn addition to R, for Windows users, Rtools should be installed. e installed.
+In addition to R, for Windows users, Rtools should be installed.

 ## Installing
 Please make sure that the R and python that you install are compatible with your machine (32/64 bit).
 ### R installation
-R can be downlowded and installed in the following link [download R](https://www.r-project.org/) For windows users, Rtools should be installed [download R-tools](https://cran.r-project.org/bin/windows/Rtools)
+R can be downloaded and installed in the following link [download R](https://www.r-project.org/).
+For windows users, Rtools should be installed [download R-tools](https://cran.r-project.org/bin/windows/Rtools).

 ### Python Installation
-Python 3 should be downloaded and installed by miniconda (especially for Windows users) by the following link [download miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Python 3 should be downloaded and installed using miniconda [download miniconda](https://docs.conda.io/en/latest/miniconda.html).
+This is especially important for Windows users.
 #### Packages of python
 Dependent python libraries should be installed using the following commands:
 ```